RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

 #### Velocity command (arm)
 For this the *position* input is always set to *false*

-he variables armCommand is set to *true* and  the fingerCommand is set to *false*.
+The variables armCommand is set to *true*, the fingerCommand is set to *false* and repeat is set to *true*.

 For this test we also monitor the topic jaco_arm/joint_states for information about the arm.